noedigcode/konfyt-docs/content/scripting.rst

 The scripting API documentation is given in Konfyt next to the script editor.

-Each enabled script will receive MIDI events after they have passed through the layer's MIDI filter.
-MIDI events sent from the script with ``Midi.send()`` are sent to the layer's assigned output port.
+Each enabled script will receive MIDI events after they have passed through the layer's or port's MIDI filter.
+MIDI events sent from the script with ``Midi.send()`` are sent down the chain.
+For layers, events are sent to the layer's assigned output port.
+For ports, events are sent to triggers and patches.

 Currently it is not possible to handle notes, sustain and pitchbend in the same way as normal non-script MIDI